Data Source Configuration Wizard

 If the object is not located in the project, you must add a reference to the selected object for it to appear in the wizard.

-Choose an existing connection from the list of connections or click New Connection to open the Add/Modify Connection Dialog Box (General) and create a connection to the database.
+Choose an existing connection from the list of connections or create a new one.
+To create a new connection, choose New Connection to open the Add/Modify Connection Dialog Box (General).

-Upon completion of the Connection Properties dialog box, the Connection Details area displays read-only information about the selected provider and the connection string.
+After the values in the Connection Properties dialog box are set, the Connection Details area displays read-only information about the selected provider and the connection string.

 Choose Yes, save the connection as to store the connection string in the application configuration file.
 Type a name for the connection or use the provided default name.

-Saving connection strings in the application configuration file simplifies the process of maintaining your application if the database connection changes.
-In the event of a change in the database connection, you can modify the connection string in the application configuration file instead of editing the source code and having to recompile your application.
-For information about editing a connection string in the application configuration file, see How to: Edit a Connection String.
+By saving connection strings in the application configuration file, you can simplify the process of maintaining your application.
+If the database connection changes, you can modify the connection string in the application configuration file instead of editing the source code and recompiling your application.
+For information about how to edit a connection string in the application configuration file, see How to: Save and Edit Connection Strings.

 Information is stored in the application configuration file as plain text.
 To reduce the risk of unauthorized access to sensitive information, you may want to encrypt your data.
 For more information, see Encrypting and Decrypting Data.

-This page appears only if you selected Enable local database caching on the Choose Your Database Objects page.
+The wizard displays this page if you select Enable local database caching on the Choose Your Database Objects page.

 Select the table or tables that you want to cache locally on the client, and select the synchronization mode for each table.

-When you connect to a SQL Server 2008 database, you can select Use SQL Server 2008 change tracking to use the change tracking features incorporated into SQL Server 2008.
+When you connect to a SQL Server 2008 database, you can select Use SQL Server change tracking to use the change tracking features incorporated into SQL Server 2008.
+For more information, see How to: Configure Data Synchronization to Use SQL Server Change Tracking.

 For more information about incorporating a local database cache into your application, see Occasionally Connected Applications Overview.

-Completing the Add Web Reference page of the wizard adds a reference to the Web service in your project and populates the Data Sources window with objects returned from the Web service.
-The data source created from the Web service contains the items returned from the Web service.
-For example, if the Web service returns a typed dataset, the data source created is the dataset, whereas if the Web service returns a type, the data source is the type returned.
-For more information, see Add Web Reference Dialog Box.
+After you complete the wizard, Visual Studio adds a reference to the service in your project.
+Visual Studio also populates the Data Sources window with objects that are returned by the service.
+For example, if the service returns a typed dataset, the data source created is the dataset, whereas if the service returns a type, the data source is the type returned.

-The items that appear in the Data Sources window are dependent on the information that the Web service returns.
-Some Web services might not provide enough information for the Data Source Configuration Wizard to create bindable objects.
-For example, if the Web service returns an untyped dataset, no items will appear in the Data Sources window upon completion of the wizard.
-This is because untyped datasets do not provide schema, so the wizard has insufficient information to create the data source.
+The items that appear in the Data Sources window are dependent on the information that the service returns.
+Some services might not provide enough information for the Data Source Configuration Wizard to create bindable objects.
+For example, if the service returns an untyped dataset, no items will appear in the Data Sources window upon completion of the wizard.
+This happens because untyped datasets do not provide schemas, so the wizard has insufficient information to create the data source.

-If the object you want does not appear in the wizard, build the project that contains your object and restart the wizard.
+If the object you want to bind to does not appear in the tree view, perform one of the following steps: